 We feel that being involved in a Chalice Circle fosters a small-church feel for the congregants of our large church and draws us into mutual ministry.
 Each Circle gathers for the duration of the church year, meeting either once or twice a month.

-Using weekly newspaper, The Economist, as it’s primary source, this group meets between services the first Sunday of each month to debate and discuss current issues and events.
+Using The Economist as its primary source, this group meets between services the first Sunday of each month to debate and discuss current issues and events.